 Are you interested in helping animals in need, but don’t know where to begin?
-Keep reading to learn about some of the paw-esome organizations we supported in 2019 and other Bay Area groups who are making a big difference.
+Keep reading to learn about some of the paw-esome organizations we have supported over the years and other Bay Area groups who are making a big difference.
 We’d love to mention every single rescue and shelter on this list, but that would be one long list.
 Just because you don’t see them here, doesn’t mean they aren’t awesome.
 We encourage you to look up your local rescues and shelters to find out how you can get involved.

 What Is The Difference Between Shelters and Rescues?